ngxp/store-service/README.md

 loadBooks: () => void;
 ```

-If the Action class expects parameters the typings on the property inside the `StoreService` have to match the class constructor.
+If the Action class expects parameters, the typings on the property inside the `StoreService` have to match the class constructor.

 ```ts
 export class AddBookAction implements Action {